awsdocs/aws-systems-manager-user-guide/doc_source/composite-docs.md

 For example, you can create a composite document that performs the following actions:

-1. Updates SSM Agent to the latest version\.

 1. Installs all patches in the allow list\.

 1. Installs antivirus software\.